 As typically for most types of hard ticks (Ixodidae ), they sit in the undergrowth and wait (quest) for a suitable host, although they are not too picky.
 During questing, a tick sits on the top of a plant or leaf blade and extends its front legs.
 When a host passes by, the tick attaches to the host’s skin.

-Gulf Coast ticks transmit a form of spotted fever which is similar to Rocky Mountain spotted fever.
+Gulf Coast ticks transmit Rickettsia bacteria to humans and animals.
 Its symptoms include fever, headache, and a maculopapular rash.
 It is also responsible for transmitting heartwater disease, rickettsiosis, and tick paralysis.

 Deer tick (Ixodes scapularis)

 It is a hard-bodied tick and is commonly known as the deer tick or black-legged tick.
-It parasitizes many animals and birds and transmits diseases.
-Adult deer ticks measure about 3 to 5 mm and are dark brown to black in colour.
-Female deer ticks are orange to red colour behind the scutum.
+It parasitizes on many different animals and birds and transmits diseases.
+The larvae and nymphs of the species prefer small rodents and birds, the adult ticks usually infest large mammals.
+Adult deer ticks measure about 3 to 5 mm and are dark brown to black in color.
+Female deer ticks are orange to red color behind the scutum.
 Nymphs are about 1 to 2 mm in length.

 Deer tick nymphs are active in spring and summer.
 Adults are most active in fall.
 Females attach to the host and feed on blood for 4 to 5 days.
 When engorged, it drops off and overwinters in the leaf litter on the forest floor.
 They can be active even after a moderate to severe frost.